yyz945947732/cnname/README.zh-en.md

 ## ✨ Features

-- 🎲 Easily and simply generate random Chinese names.
+- 🎲 Easily and simply generate various random Chinese names.
 - 🎭 Supports a wide range of surname types and name attribute.
 - ⚡ Lightweight and fast with no extra dependencies.
 - 🛠 Provides various APIs for custom generation rules.